 To use port security, specify a maximum number of addresses to allow on the port and then let the switch dynamically learn the <source MAC address, VLAN> pair for frames received on the port.
-Note that you can also manually add secure addresses to the port using the Static Address Table (page 3-90).
+Note that you can also manually add secure addresses to the port using the Static Address Table (page 3-104).
 When the port has reached the maximum number of MAC addresses the selected port will stop learning.
 The MAC addresses already in the address table will be retained and will not age out.
-Any other device that attempts to use the port will be prevented from accessing the switch
+Any other device that attempts to use the port will be prevented from accessing the switch.

-- · A secure port has the following restrictions: - Cannot use port monitoring. - Cannot be a multi-VLAN port. - It cannot be used as a member of a static or dynamic trunk. - It should not be connected to a network interconnection device. - The default maximum number of MAC addresses allowed on a secure port is zero.
-You must configure a maximum address count from 1 1024 for the port to allow access.
+- · A secure port has the following restrictions: - It cannot use port monitoring. - It cannot be a multi-VLAN port. - It cannot be used as a member of a static or dynamic trunk. - It should not be connected to a network interconnection device. - The default maximum number of MAC addresses allowed on a secure port is zero.
+You must configure a maximum address count from 1 - 1024 for the port to allow access.

-If a port is disabled (shut down) due to a security violation, it must be manually re-enabled from the Port/Port Configuration page (page 3-66).
+• If a port is disabled (shut down) due to a security violation, it must be manually re-enabled from the Port/Port Configuration page (page 3-81).

-- Port Port number. - Name Descriptive text (page 4-109). - Action Indicates the action to be taken when a port security violation is detected: - None: No action should be taken.
+- Port Port number. - Name Descriptive text (page 4-120). - · Action Indicates the action to be taken when a port security violation is detected: - None: No action should be taken.
 (This is the default.) - Trap: Send an SNMP trap message. - Shutdown: Disable the port. - Trap and Shutdown: Send an SNMP trap message and disable the port. - Security Status Enables or disables port security on the port.
 (Default: Disabled) - Max MAC Count The maximum number of MAC addresses that can be learned on a port.
-(Range: 0 - 1024, where 0 means disabled) - Trunk Trunk number if port is a member (page 3-69 and 3-70).
+(Range: 0 1024, where 0 means disabled) - Trunk Trunk number if port is a member (page 3-84 and 3-85).

 Web - Click Security, Port Security.
-Mark the checkbox in the Status column to enable security for a port, set the maximum number of MAC addresses allowed on a port, and click Apply.
+Set the action to take when an invalid address is detected on a port, mark the checkbox in the Status column to enable security for a port, set the maximum number of MAC addresses allowed on a port, and click Apply.